List of conservative parties in Canada: Quebec provincial conservatives

 In Quebec, the Union Nationale was an important conservative party that formed the government for twenty-five of the thirty-four years between 1936 when it first formed government to 1970 when the last UN government was defeated.
 It was founded by a merger of the Quebec Conservative with a small faction that had split from the Quebec Liberal Party.
 There have been two attempts to revive the Conservative banner in Quebec, the Progressive Conservative Party of Quebec in the 1980s and the modern Quebec Conservative Party founded in 2009.
 The Action démocratique du Québec was a conservative split from the Quebec Liberal Party and existed from 1994 until 2012 when it merged with the Coalition Avenir Québec (CAQ).
 At its peak in the 2007 Quebec election, the ADQ won over 30% of the vote and formed the official opposition. Équipe Autonomiste was formed by former ADQ supporters after its merger with the CAQ.

 Other provincial conservative parties

 The following conservative parties have seats in provincial legislatures:

-The British Columbia Liberal Party is a Liberal-Conservative coalition party in British Columbia.